 Now insert the rubber washer first and then the hexagonal nut.
 After that, use the plier to tighten it enough so the basin waste fits all right.
 At the same time, tighten the nut and apply pressure or hold the waste’s topside to avoid it from spinning.

-After all that, some silicone or putty leftover came out from the gaps at both sides of the basin.
+After all that, some leftover silicone or putty came out from the gaps on both sides of the basin.
 You can use the cloth piece to wipe these from there.
 Now, give your bay a nice and tidy bath.
 A bowl of fresh water with drops of dish soap or detergent can help you better.

 It’s time to attach the trap tailpiece with your newly installed basin waste.
 If you’ve removed the basin before, fit it wherever it followed the same direction as before.
 Then attach the tailpiece nut and screw it up properly.
 Also, give the seal time to dry and get it hard enough.